-- 4. Is there enough evidence-information that supports or refutes a claim-that supports the idea that the higher-energy colors of white light are damaging Tía Ana's eyes?
+- 4. Revisit the issue: Is there enough evidence-information that supports or refutes a claim-to support the idea that the higher-energy colors of white light are damaging Tía Ana's eyes?
 Explain your answer. - 5.
-Which characteristic of a light wave explored in this activity affects the amount of energy that it carries? - 6.
+Which characteristics of a light wave explored in this activity affect the amount of energy that it carries? - 6.
 Sunglass lenses are an example of a material that blocks some white light and some other short-wavelength light that is harmful to the eyes.
-Examine the transmission graphs about three pairs of sunglasses below.
+Examine the following transmission graphs about three pairs of sunglasses.

 - a.
 Which lens has the best protection for the eyes against high-energy waves?
 Explain how you decided. - b.
 The price for each pair of sunglasses is shown below.
 Which pair would you buy?
 Why?
 Describe any trade-offs you made in your choice.
-A trade-off is an outcome given up to gain another outcome.
+A trade-off is desirable outcome given up to gain another desirable outcome.